guardian/editorial-viewer/README.md

 You may need to run `sudo chown -R $(whoami):admin /etc/gu` so that you have access to `/etc/gu`.

-The javascript bundles need to be built for the frontend to work properly:
+The javascript bundle (public/build.js - file is gitignored) need to be built for the frontend to work properly when running locally:
  - install the version of npm specified in [./nvmrc](./nvmrc) - this is best done using nvm : `nvm use`
  - install the dependencies : `npm i`
  - run the bundle script: `npm run bundlejs`